MIPS helmets: what are they and are they really useful?

 Helmets save lives, that's a fact.
 But when it comes to MIPS technology, the debate is a little more nuanced.
 Is this extra layer of protection really effective?

-There's more to bicycle safety than wearing a helmet, but wearing a helmet is essential, especially on an e-bike.
-It's arguably the most important accessory for an electric bike.
-Many recent models now incorporate a MIPS layer.
-This article explains how this thin plastic layer can reduce the risk of head injury, and whether the science really bears this out.
+Cycling safety isn’t just about wearing a Helmet, but wearing a Helmet is essential—especially when riding an e-bike.
+It can be consideredthe most importantaccessory for an electric bike.
+Many recent models now include a MIPS layer.
+This article explains how this thin plastic layer can reduce the risk of head injury and whether science actually backs this up.

 What is MIPS?